MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ## Filtering columns

-Use the **Column filter** box to define the specific columns of the row that should cause the flow to run when changed, as a comma-separated list of unique column names.
+Use the **Select columns** box to define the specific columns of the row that should cause the flow to run when changed, as a comma-separated list of unique column names.

    ![Filter columns by firstname.lastname.](../media/create-update-delete-trigger/filter-columns.png "Filter columns by firstname.lastname")

 >[!NOTE]
 >This property applies to the **Update** condition only. **Create** and **Delete** apply to all columns of a row.
+>This property in not supported on virtual tables.

 ### Filter expression